-Location Division / Department No. of Pos.
-Start ar nd End Date Services to be performed District Office Auxiliary and Community Services 25 03/11/2021 07/31/2021 Professional Expert CCCE Instructors - Bay Area Pathways Academy (BAPA) for kids' summer program.
+Location Division / Department No. of Start ai nd End Date Services to be performed Pos.
+District Office Auxiliary and Community Services 25 03/11/2021 07/31/2021 Professional Expert CCCE Instructors - Bay Area Pathways Academy (BAPA) for kids' summer program.
 This is to prepare classes and training.

-Skyline Strategic Partnerships 1 03/11/2021 06/30/2021 Professional Expert

-College & Workforce Consultant (Non-Instructional) -

-Development This position will support our

-ability to be responsive and

-inclusive of industry input in new

-program development in key

-Workforce Areas.
-This position

-will support projects related to the

-Technology and Artificial

-Intelligence workforce.

-Skyline Strategic Partnerships 1 03/11/2021 06/30/2021 Professional Expert

-College & Workforce Consultant (Non-Instructional) -

-Development This position will support our

-ability to be responsive and

-inclusive of industry input in new

-program development in key

-Workforce Areas.
-This position

-will support projects related to the

-Construction Trades workforce.
+Skyline College Strategic Partnerships & Workforce Development 1 03/11/2021 06/30/2021 Professional Expert Consultant (Non-Instructional) - This position will support our ability to be responsive and inclusive of industry input in new program development in key Workforce Areas.
+This position will support projects related to the Technology and Artificial Skyline Strategic Partnerships 1 03/11/2021 06/30/2021 Intelligence workforce.
+Professional Expert College & Workforce Development Consultant (Non-Instructional) - This position will support our ability to be responsive and inclusive of industry input in new program development in key Workforce Areas.
+This position will support projects related to the Construction Trades workforce.